 3.2 billion prescriptions are made every year in the USA, of which many have obscure abbreviations, incoherent handwriting, and improperly conveyed dosages.
 Earlier it was easy to get in touch with your doctor and have answers to your queries from the horse's mouth.
 But in today's scenario, doctors cannot be caught actively, they are somehow sought out through nurses, assistants, clerks, and other hospital staff members, and so the queries are either left unanswered or delayed in response.
 Who's to blame for the sloppy handwriting of yours?
 Who can make illegible handwriting look legible?

 You think it or not, today's world is progressing for the better, for the more intelligent crowd, for the saner people by getting prescriptions printed, by computerizing everything for the pharmacist's sake, and for the patient's sake.
 The real focus lingering around the unkempt handwriting is that doctors concentrate a lot on the diagnosis and also the medication than on writing a neat prescription.
 Typing is far better than noting it down, it can save you.

-In the end, you cannot generalize that all doctors have an illegible handwriting, some make it a point to capitalize letters, convey comparatively better through their prescriptions.
-Nevertheless, doctors should think twice before writing a prescription because it can become an evidence for malpractice or it can be framed for a good conduct!
+In the end, you cannot generalize that all doctors have illegible handwriting, some make it a point to capitalize letters, convey comparatively better through their prescriptions.
+Nevertheless, doctors should think twice before writing a prescription because it can become evidence for malpractice or it can be framed for good conduct!
 Scribble away nicely!